-For those that want to learn to play authentic sounding Jazz, that goes beyond learning advanced fretboard concepts, then you will need to master specific skills.
+For those that want to play authentic-sounding jazz, going beyond learning jazz concepts, you need to master specific skills.

 These essential skills can’t be learned with time on the instrument alone.

-This skill set will come be built by listening to a lot of Jazz records, and later on from jamming with other musicians and learning by hearing in real time.
+This skill set is built by listening to jazz records, and later from jamming with other musicians and learning in real time.

-Here are just a few examples of how listening to Jazz can benefit your playing.
+Here are examples of how listening to jazz benefits your playing.

 - Develop Time Feel